 Educational Records, Protected Health Information, Personally Identifiable Information, Financial Information, and University Data must be protected as provided in University Policies 1.11, Privacy of Health Information (HIPAA), 1.10, Privacy of Education Records (FERPA), 8.2, Information Security, and 4.4, Collection of Funds.
 Student information must be protected whether the student is physically present on campus, enrolled in a distance education or correspondence course, or is a continuing education student.

 - Immediate consequences of suspected or actual policy violation required to prevent or deter further misuse may include account locking, network access loss, and quota restrictions.
 Suspected violations must be reported to the OIT Help Desk at 214-768-4357 or by email at email@example.com.

-- In addition, employees found to be in violation of this policy or University Policy 8.2, Information Security, may be subject to discipline in accordance with the University Policy on Standards of Professional Ethics for Faculty and the University Policy on Procedural Standards for Faculty Sanctions and Dismissals, as well as University Policies 7.23, Personal Conduct, 7.24, Corrective Action for Staff, and 7.28, Dishonest, Fraudulent and Illegal Practices, as applicable, up to and including termination of employment with the University.
+- In addition, employees found to be in violation of this policy or University Policy 8.2, Information Security, may be subject to discipline in accordance with University Policies 2.1, Standards of Professional Ethics for Faculty and Academic Freedom, 2.17, Procedural Standards for Faculty Sanctions and Dismissals, 7.23, Personal Conduct, 7.24, Corrective Action for Staff, and 7.28, Dishonest, Fraudulent and Illegal Practices, as applicable, up to and including termination of employment with the University.

 - Third parties, including vendors and guests, in violation of University Policies may be subject to reduced service or denied service, or otherwise restricted in their ability to conduct business with the University.